How To Choose The Right Hardwood Flooring Species

 Red Oak is somewhat the classic flooring choice.
 It’s so popular that every other wood is measured against its hardness and durability.
 The species usually has average to heavy graining with moderate color variations.
-The color of a Red oak floor can be anywhere between creamy pinks to light reds all the way to darker tones like shades of brown.
-Unlike white oak that has more earthly colored undertones (browns and greys), red oak is known for more pinkish appearance.
+The color of a Red oak floor can be anywhere from creamy pinks to light reds all the way to darker tones like shades of brown.
+Unlike white oak that has more earthly colored undertones (browns and greys), red oak is known for its more pinkish appearance.

 This wood species is native to the northern regions of the US and Canada.
 Maple hardwood is mostly of a faint white color that might slightly vary from board to board.
 The continuity of tone throughout the board depends on the grade of the wood.
 Maple flooring can contain minimal to a lot of brownish/black mineral streaks.
 The higher the grade is the least marks of this kind occur.
-Maple graining (sometimes straight lines, other times curly patterns) is so fine that often times it goes unnoticed.
-“Birdseye” graining is also characteristic to maple.
+Maple graining (sometimes straight lines, other times curly patterns) is so fine that oftentimes it goes unnoticed.
+“Birdseye” graining is also characteristic of maple.
 Birdseye is a distinctive pattern that resembles tiny eyes and is common in many wood species.
-Even though maple hardwood is mostly known as a very hardwood species, it contains areas that have softer structure.
-This can sometimes lead to uneven color distribution when staining the floor.
+Even though maple hardwood is mostly known as a very hardwood species, it contains areas that have softer structures.
+This can sometimes lead to the uneven color distribution when staining the floor.
 To avoid blotchiness it’s recommended to use a liquid wood conditioner prior to applying a stain to your maple floor.

 Hickory is one of the hardest species of wood that’s native to North America.
 Because of the great variety of color and unique graining, it’s one of the widely used woods too.

 Coloring for Hickory hardwood flooring can range from creamy whites to medium browns and even to darker browns.
 To get the most out of the unique grain variation of Hickory it’s common to cut it in 5″ and wider planks.